polterguy/fine-tune-hyperlambda/static-snippets/training/barnabas-12.md

 /*
- * Create a loop that multiplies a value by 2 on each iteration, starting from 1 and looping 4 times */
+ * Create a loop that multiplies my result node by 2 on each iteration, starting from 1 and looping 4 times */
 .result:int:1
 ---